jeremiah-shaulov/office_spirit_mysql/README.md

 Connection state is reset before returning to the pool.
 This means that incomplete transaction will be rolled back, and all kind of locks will be cleared.
 Then this connection can be idle in the pool for at most `keepAliveTimeout` milliseconds, and if nobody was interested in it during this period, it will be terminated.
 If somebody killed a connection while it was idle in the pool, and you asked to use this connection again, the first query on this connection can fail.
-If this happens, another connection will be tried, and your query will be retried.
+If this happens, another connection will be tried, and your query will be reissued.
 This process is transparent to you.

 In the beginning of `callback`, `conn` may be not connected to the server.
 It will connect on first requested query.